LittleRascat/TOP-Calculator/README.md

 # TOP-Calculator
 This webpage was created for The Odin Project's Calculator project.
+It has been expanded to include scientific functions.
 Webpage can be viewed at https://littlerascat.github.io/TOP-Calculator/.
+It has been further expanded to include scientific functions.